 There are two ways to play on PokerBros: free-to-play gold coin games offered by the app itself and in private clubs.
 You will not be able to search for or browse through the private clubs - you must get a special invite code from another player or recruiter in order to find them.

 So what happens in the private clubs?
-They can be used to run real-money games, although PokerBros does not condone playing for real-money and is not involved in the transfer of funds in any way.
+They can be used to run poker games with your social circle, although PokerBros does not condone playing for real-money and is not involved in the transfer of funds in any way.

 Trust: It's actually not that hard to get into a private club.
 If you ask around at your local card room or home game, chances are someone there either plays in a club or even runs one themselves.